Kash Patel: Initial moves and agency restructuring

+Patel is sworn in as the director of the Federal Bureau of Investigation on February 21, 2025.

+For early decision making, Patel formed an advisory group of retired FBI agents.
+One member of the group wrote a white paper proposing a shift to a regional FBI model.
+This advisor said Patel's plan was better, but relied on finding strong leaders for the regional operations.
+Several FBI leaders who left before Patel's tenure supported reducing the number of agents in the capital.
 After being sworn in, Patel told officials that he intended to send 1,000 agents from Washington, D.C., to other field offices in cities with higher crime rates and reassign 500 staff members to Redstone Arsenal in Huntsville, Alabama.
 According to The Wall Street Journal, an official told Patel that the restructuring could cost $100 million that the agency did not have; he was undeterred.
 Patel removed civil service executives and replaced them with political allies, according to the Journal.
-The New York Times obtained an internal email from Patel in March, directing the majority of the bureau's field offices—with the exception of those in New York, Washington, D.C., and Los Angeles—to report to branch directors rather than the deputy director.
+In March, The New York Times obtained an internal email from Patel directing the majority of the bureau's field offices—except those in New York, Washington, D.C., and Los Angeles—to report to branch directors rather than the deputy director.
 In a February call with FBI officials, Patel proposed altering the bureau's physical fitness test and partnering with Ultimate Fighting Championship, while saying he would shift his operations to Nevada, where he lives, and the West Coast.
-He expressed interest in joining the bureau's hockey team.
 In March, Trump said in a speech that Patel had plans to move the FBI headquarters to an "old Department of Commerce building", suggesting further reductions in staff.